Study in China

 Knowledge of Mandarin, one of the world’s most-spoken languages, could open plenty of doors in your future career.
 Whether you intend to work in China, join an international company maintaining Chinese partnerships and market knowledge, or work in non-profit organisations or on university campuses, being able to speak Mandarin will make you a very attractive hire.
 You don’t need to speak the language before you study in China; you can learn it once you arrive.

-Home to 15 of the world’s ‘megacities’ (with a population above 10 million), China is full of thriving and dynamic urban centres.
+Home to 15 of the world’s ‘megacities’ (with a population above 10 million), China is full of thriving and dynamic urban centers.
 The best-known of these, Beijing and Shanghai, have both been celebrated among the world’s best student cities – but there are many other great Chinese cities to choose from.
 Hangzhou, for instance, is known for its beautiful lake, Kunming for its diverse ethnic groups and cultures, while Xiamen is a historic port, and Shanghai is famed for its iconic skyline and large expat population.
 If you don’t want to study in Europe the China is the best option for you.

 Build a network in china and elsewhere